Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 Your healthcare provider will look for the source of your bleeding.
-He will ask about your health, and if you or anyone in your family has a bleeding disorder.
-He will ask what medicines you take, including over-the-counter medicines, and vitamin or herbal supplements.
+Your provider will ask about your health, and if you or anyone in your family has a bleeding disorder.
+Your provider will ask what medicines you take, including over-the-counter medicines, and vitamin or herbal supplements.
 You may also need any of the following:

 - Blood tests may be done to show how well your blood clots.

 - Procedures such as endoscopy and angiography may be used to find the source of your bleeding, or to control it.
 An endoscope is a long, bendable tube with a light on the end of it.
 An angiogram is a picture of your arteries.
 You may be given a dye to help the blood vessels show up better.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Surgery may be done in the same area to pinpoint where the blood is coming from.

 - A blood transfusion may be done to give you donated blood through an IV.

 - Blood components may be given during a transfusion to help stop your bleeding.
 Blood components are the parts of blood that help it to clot.
 Examples are clotting factors, platelets, and plasma.